Analysis charts

 You can CTRL-click the chart or pivot table to select multiple pie sectors.

-3. On the DESIGN panel, click the Explode pie segments button.
+On the Design panel, click the Explode pie segments button.

 Note